-Supporting the Pan African University and establishing the Institute of Water and Energy Sciences (including Climate Change) (PAUWES)
+Supporting the Pan African University and the Institute of Water and Energy Sciences – including Climate Change (PAUWES)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Department of Human Resources, Science and Technology (HRST); African Union Commission (AUC), PAU Rectorate
+Lead executing agency: Education, Science, Technology & Innovation Department (ESTI) of the African Union Commission (AUC), Rectorate of the Pan African University

 Overall term: 2011 to 2022

 The field of higher education in Africa lacks high-quality graduate and doctoral programmes that comply with international standards.
 Additionally there is a limited vulgarisation of applied research and of knowledge sharing.
 African academics play a limited role in the international scientific community.

 It is often difficult for graduates to enter the labour market as universities fail to promote networks with the private sector.
 Talented graduates therefore usually pursue a career outside of Africa, so their potential is largely lost to the African economy.

 The African Union Commission (AUC) responded to this by founding the Pan African University (PAU) in 2008, an institution designed to lead in teaching and research and to contribute to Africa’s social and economic development.

 PAU’s role as a model for higher education and quality research in Africa has been improved.
 Its promotion of entrepreneurship and employment among its graduates has been enhanced.

 PAU and its Institute for Water and Energy Sciences – including Climate Change (PAUWES)- have been strengthened to ensure their unique features and achieve quality, Pan African integration and entrepreneurship.